 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the twelve least significant bits of the First Sequence Number field.
+This attribute indicates the twelve least significant bits of the First Sequence Number field.
 When the LSB of the first octet of the Multicast MAC address field in the multicast diagnostic request is set to 1, the twelve LSBs of the First Sequence Number field contain the sequence number of the first frame received with destination address equal to the value in the Multicast MAC address field during the measurement period.
 When the LSB of the first octet of the Multicast MAC address field in the multicast diagnostic request is set to 0, the twelve LSBs of the First Sequence Number field contain the sequence number of the first group addressed frame, that does not have the broadcast MAC address as its destination, received during the measurement period.
 The four most significant bits of the First Sequence Number field are set to zero.
 This field is set to 0 if the Multicast Received MSDU Count is 0."

 ::= { dot11WNMMulticastDiagnosticReportEntry 9 }